nschiper/ShadowDB/README.txt

 project root directory.

 2) To compile Aneris, type 'make aneris'.
 This requires mlton, mlyacc, and mllex.
-MLton can be downloaded from http://sourceforge.net/projects/mlton/files/mlton/20100608/ I did not have any luck installing the FreeBSD package using pkg_add, but extracting the archive was enough.
+MLton can be downloaded from: http://sourceforge.net/projects/mlton/files/mlton/20100608/ I did not have any luck installing the FreeBSD package using pkg_add, but extracting the archive was enough.
 The archive already contains